enicholson125/is-my-site-up/README.md

 ### Run the Terraform

  - You will need the Cloud Functions, Cloud Scheduler and Cloud Build APIs enabled to run the terraform.
 Terraform prompts you to enable them so personally I keep applying and clicking through on the enable links until it works
- - You will need to create an App Engine instance
+ - You will need to create an App Engine instance (don't run any actual code on it if you want to stay in the Google free tier)

 Invoke the module in your terraform, e.g.